BejenaruIoanMatei/iasi-housing-market-analysis/README.md

 The goal was to determine how factors like location (neighborhood), surface area, and building age influence the final listing price.

+## Data Visualization (Tableau)

+- I have developed an interactive dashboard to synthesize the key findings of the statistical analysis.

 ## Key Insights

 -   **Location beats Age**: Welch’s T-test revealed no significant difference in price per squared meter between new buildings (Post-2000) and old buildings (Pre-1977). **This suggests that the premium location and infrastructure of older districts (e.g., Copou, City Center) fully compensate for the building's age.**